maxpeart/rest-api-squeezebox/README.md

 # rest-api-squeezebox

+## fork

+changed Player.js and PlayerServices.js to use player ID instead of UUID.
+My squeezebox 2 didn't return a UUID.

 ## Abstract
 This REST API, which runs on nodejs, is a translation of the slimserver / logitech squeezebox server Web RPC API.
 Why I do that ?
 Just beacause it'll be simpler to make mobile app, or actually for me it's to have nicer http requests in IFTTT that I use with my google home mini.
 I use it to say "Musique dans la salle" or "Chanson suivante" or "Volume à 75 dans la salle" and it's fun ;-)